vinniegarcia/proposal/README.md

   Proposal = require('proposal'),
   readProposal = Proposal(fs.readFile);
 ```
-At this point, readProposal is a function, that when invoked with fs.readFile's parameters, will return a Promise containing the result of the file read operation.
+At this point, `readProposal` is a function, that when invoked with `fs.readFile`'s parameters, will return a `Promise` containing the result of the file read operation.
 We'll use this Proposal twice below, once to read the system's HOSTS file and again to read the system's Apache configuration file.
 ```javascript
 var path = require('path'),
   hostsFile = path.resolve('/etc/hosts'),